daiearth22/test/sales-training/index.html.md

 ### A Two-Step Formula for Handling Pricing Objections <a name="objections"></a>

-Below is a proven two-step formula that can help you handle any pricing (or any other/index.html.md) objection, for those times when your ounce of prevention may not be 100% foolproof….
+Below is a proven two-step formula that can help you handle any pricing (or any other) objection, for those times when your ounce of prevention may not be 100% foolproof….

 #### Step 1: Count to three!